Sergong/Windows-Updates/README.md

 ### Playbooks

-#### Main Update Playbooks
+#### Main Update Playbook
-- **`check-windows-updates.yml`** - Comprehensive update management with detailed logging and both PowerShell and Ansible module approaches
-- **`windows-update-defender-fixed.yml`** - Streamlined update process with specific focus on Defender signature handling
+- **`process-windows-updates.yml`** - Comprehensive Windows update management with Wake-on-LAN, Defender handling, and system updates.
+AWX-compatible with Wake-on-LAN disabled by default (use `--tags never` to skip WOL or `--tags all` to include it)

 #### Utility Playbooks
 - **`fix-windows-update-remote.yml`** - Troubleshooting playbook for fixing Windows Update issues (clears cache, resets services, re-registers components)